Before you begin

 For example, an asset may have the following SMs:

-- SM01, generates a work order every 500 km, has tasks A and B
+- SM01: Generates a work order every 500 km, and has tasks A and B

 With nested PMs, all 3 of these tasks can be consolidated on 1 SM and assigned nested PMs.
 Only 1 work order is ever generated at a time, and only the appropriate tasks for each interval are included on each work order (e.g. at 1000 km, tasks A, B, C, and D are included, while at 1500 km, only tasks A and B are included).